mbinnun/Dockers/ubuntu-apache2-php-server/README.md

 --name MyPhpContainer mbinunn/ubuntu_apache2_php_server***<br/>
 <br/>
 **NOTE:**<br/>
-The above command will start the container in the interactive mode, so that you'll see the proxy server response.<br/>
+The above command will start the container in the interactive mode, so that you'll see the apache server response.<br/>
 If you want to run the server in detached mode, use the **-d switch** instead of **-i**.<br/>
 Also consider using **--restart=always** to run the container continously when running in production.<br/>